verachell/English-word-lists-parts-of-speech-approximate/README.md

 **Counjunctions** were parsed by selecting words in the Parts of Speech Word Book indicated by an C code.
 This was a small list, so I was able to inspect all of it manually.
 I deleted some words that would not have worked well here or were not in common usage (e.g. `whither`).

 I obtained **Prepositions** by selecting words in the Parts of Speech Word Book indicated by a P code.
 This was a small list, so I was able to inspect all of it manually.
 I deleted some words that would not have worked well in present-day fiction or were not in common usage (e.g. `ere`, `circa`).

+**Adjectives** were parsed by selecting words in the Parts of Speech Word Book indicated by an A code.

 ## Credits
 - `british-english` and `american-english` dictionaries from the [SCOWL/aspell package](http://wordlist.aspell.net/) via the standard Debian package manager.
 See also [https://metadata.ftp-master.debian.org/changelogs//main/s/scowl/scowl_7.1-1_copyright](https://metadata.ftp-master.debian.org/changelogs//main/s/scowl/scowl_7.1-1_copyright)